 (iii) Analysis on the impact of carbon cost on investee companies As the world transitions to a decarbonized society, our investee companies may be affected by increased carbon costs through carbon pricing, such as the introduction of carbon taxes by national governments.
 Therefore, we conducted a quantitative analysis of our domestic and international equity and corporate bond portfolios to determine the impact of increased carbon costs on the investee companies.
 As a result, carbon cost burdens through carbon pricing increased for all domestic and international equity and corporate bond asset classes.
 In addition, the carbon cost burden is higher for domestic corporate bonds than for other assets.
 This is due to the fact that domestic corporate bonds have the highest investment balance among the four assets, as well as a relatively large share of holdings in sectors with high carbon costs.

-Based on the analysis, we will seek to mitigate the impact on our portfolio by strengthening our engagement with investee companies that have a potential of significant financial impact and encourage them to transition to decarbonization.
+Based on the analysis, we will seek to mitigate the impact on our portfolio by strengthening our engagement with investee companies that have a potential of significant financial impact and encourage them to transition to decarbonization. --- ---

-- Notes: 1.
+Notes: 1.
 Scenario published in 2022 (scenario model: REMIND-MAgPIE 3.0-4.4).
 The scenario does not take into account the impact of the recent war in Russia and Ukraine and the resulting energy crisis.

-2. Network for Greening the Financial System, or NGFS, is an international network of central banks and financial supervisors to examine - 2.
-Network for Greening the Financial System, or NGFS, is an international network of central banks and financial supervisors to examine financial supervisory responses to climate change risks.
+- war in Russia and Ukraine and the resulting energy crisis.
+2. Network for Greening the Financial System, or NGFS, is an international network of central banks and financial supervisors to examine financial supervisory responses to climate change risks.
 The Financial Services Agency and the Bank of Japan joined the network in June 2018 and November 2019, respectively.
 The scenarios used are: (i) Current Policies scenario in which global warming will progress as a result of no further action on climate change being be taken by countries than they are currently implementing (global temperature will rise by more than 3°C), (ii) Net Zero 2050 scenario in which countries will achieve the 2050 carbon neutrality and 1.5°C temperature rise targets in a coordinated and systematic manner; and (iii) Delayed Transition scenario, in which climate change measures are taken rapidly after 2030. - 3.
 References are made to scenarios from the International Energy Agency (IEA) "World Energy Outlook," IEA reports, and "Synthesis Report on Observations, Projections, and Impact Assessments of Climate Change (2018): Climate Change and Its Impacts in Japan" from the Ministry of the Environment, et al.